 Route 4 would begin at a ULRV landing site in central Mare Imbrium, in an area with many fresh-looking wrinkle ridges.
 The ULRV would surmount one such ridge on its way to the north rim of the large smooth-floored crater Archimedes.
 After cautiously picking its way through the boulders and crevasses near Archimedes' rim, the ULRV would turn southwest through a region of exposed bedrock, then would cross hummocky Fra Mauro Formation hills and Palus Putredinis before parking near the ELM site.

 The Bellcomm planners identified routes 1 and 2 as having the greatest potential for increasing geophysical understanding of the moon.
 In addition, route 1 would pass through terrain similar to that observed at Littrow, another candidate post-Apollo landing site, possibly freeing the proposed Littrow ELM mission to explore elsewhere on the moon.
-The Littrow is located on the eastern side of Mare Serenitatis.
+The Littrow site is located on the eastern side of Mare Serenitatis.

 |Hadley C landing site and traverses.
 Image credit: Defense Mapping Agency Topographic Center/NASA/DSFPortree|

 Hinners, El-Baz, and Goetz noted other operational challenges of the Apennine Front-Hadley Rille ELM site.
 The most important involved lighting.
 The ELM would approach the site from the east with the Sun behind it, pass over the Apennine Mountains, then descend almost vertically on the west side of the range.
 As it descended, it would plunge suddenly into shadow cast by the mountains.
 On some landing dates, the astronauts might touch down in darkness lit only by sunlight reflected off the Hadley C rim and other features beyond the shadow; on other dates, they would emerge from shadow into dazzling sunlight just before touchdown.